 Covers the various controls of pharmaceutical inventory, accessing of non-compounded products, and compounding preparation of pharmaceuticals for distribution.
-Prerequisite: enrollment in the Pharmacy Technician/Pharmacology program.
+Prerequisite: Successful completion of Term I in the Pharmacy Technician program with "C" grades or higher in all courses.
 W

-PHM130 Pharmacy Information/Law and Ethics
+PHM130 Pharmacy Information/ Law and Ethics

 Focuses on collecting, organizing, screening, and evaluating information/payment and prescription documentation pertaining to the patient.
 Covers customer health records as well as determining counseling requirements in accordance with the laws and ethics that apply to pharmacy operations.
 Also stresses the management of inventory within the pharmacy.
-Prerequisite: PHM120 and enrollment in the Pharmacy Technician/Pharmacology program.
+Prerequisite: Successful completion of Terms 1 and 2 in the Pharmacy Technician program with "C" grades or higher.
 Sp

-PHM150 Pharmacy Technician Practicum 4 class hrs/wk, 4 cr.
+PHM150 Pharmacy Technician Practicum 12 lab hrs/wk, 4 cr.